ThePat02/discord-proxer/README.md

 A folder named `Proxer-win32-x64` will appear.
 In there you can find the application named `Proxer.exe`.

+Note: The master branch will not be buildalbe at all times.
+Use the version tags instead.

 # Contact
 If you have questions or ideas for the development you can contact me on Discord (`Pat
 #2883`) or make a pull request.